keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 Alcohol can add more fat to your liver.

-But Emily, I saw this ad for a liver cleanse and it said it can help me lose weight *and* heal my liver.
+But Emily, I saw this ad for a liver cleanse on Instagram™ and it said it can help me lose weight *and* heal my liver.

 Okay, first off.
-Yes, cleanses and detox diets will probably help you lose weight, but not for the reasons you’re probably thinking.
+Yes, cleanses and detox diets will probably help you lose weight, but not for the reasons you’re most likely thinking.

 There are two ways you lose weight on a detox diet or cleanse:
 1. You lose water weight because you’re not taking in enough carbohydrates (which you will gain back post cleanse).